-Turkey profile - Media - BBC News
+Turkey profile

 Turkey profile - Media

 Turkey's failed coup in 2016 had a profound impact on the media.
-A government clampdown on the plotters and their alleged supporters has extended to media outlets and journalists.
+Under emergency rule, scores of media outlets were closed.

-Under a state of emergency introduced after the coup attempt dozens of journalists have been imprisoned without trial, says Reporters Without Borders (RSF) in its 2017 assessment of media freedom.
+Dozens of journalists have been detained for supposed membership of a "terrorist organisation" or for spreading "propaganda for a terrorist group".

-The government has summarily closed dozens of media outlets and media pluralism is "reduced to a handful of low-circulation newspapers", says RSF.
+Broadcast and print media are dominated by pro-government outlets.
+In the press, critical voices are limited to a few low-circulation publications.
+Dissenting opinion is more likely to be found online.

 The press

-- Hurriyet - mass-circulation daily
+- Hurriyet - pro-government daily

 - Hurriyet Daily News - English-language version of Hurriyet

-- Milliyet - mass-circulation daily
+- Milliyet - pro-government daily

-- Cumhuriyet - nationalist daily
+- Cumhuriyet - nationalist-leaning daily

-- Sabah - daily, English-language pages
+- Sabah - pro-government daily, English-language pages

 Television

-- Turkish Radio and Television (TRT) - state broadcaster, operates four national networks
+- Turkish Radio and Television (TRT) - state broadcaster, operates multiple networks

-- Star TV - private, the first station to break state TV's monopoly
+- Star TV - private

-- Show TV - private, widely-watched network
+- Show TV - private

-- Kanal D - private, widely-watched network
+- Kanal D - private

 - ATV - private